About The Company of Biologists

-On 15th October 1925 The Company of Biologists was born.
-Bidder installed James Gray, a young experimental biologist, as the Editor in Chief (and in 1930 the journal was renamed The Journal of Experimental Biology).
+On 15 October 1925 The Company of Biologists was born.
+Bidder installed James Gray, a young experimental biologist, as the Editor-in-Chief (and in 1930 the journal was renamed The Journal of Experimental Biology).
 A scientist of rising stature and broad interests, Gray would go on to nourish its growth for the next 30 years.

 A growing portfolio